secure-compilation/SECOMP/README.md

 This branch contains the blame proof.
 Use `make proof` to replay the proof.

 The high-level structure of the proof is complete.
-Some recent changes to the mainline `correctness` branch are in the process of being integrated.
+Some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.

 Definition 6 (Blame) can be found in file `security/Blame.v`, theorem `blame_program`.